vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/ProxyTcpMonitor.md

 ### Step 7: Optimize and Secure
 1. **Optimize Performance**:
-   - Monitor Log Analytics ingestion costs for both `ProxyMonitorLogs_CL` and `TcpProxyMonitorLogs_CL`.
-Adjust the timer schedule (e.g., every 30 seconds) or use sampling if costs are high.
+   - Monitor Log Analytics ingestion costs for both `ProxyMonitorLogs_CL` and `TcpProxyMonitorLogs_CL`, especially with multiple proxy hosts.
+Adjust the timer schedule (e.g., every 30 seconds by changing `function.json` to `*/30 * * * * *`) or use sampling if costs are high.
    - Use the **Basic** table plan for `TcpProxyMonitorLogs_CL` if advanced analytics aren’t needed.

 2. **Secure the Function**:
    - The user-assigned managed identity eliminates stored credentials.
-   - Ensure the ASE allows outbound traffic to the proxy’s host/port (for both HTTP and TCP functions) and the DCE endpoint (`https://<dce-name>.<region>.ingest.monitor.azure.com`).
+   - Ensure the ASE allows outbound traffic to all proxy hosts/ports (for TCP), public URLs (for HTTP), and the DCE endpoint (`https://<dce-name>.<region>.ingest.monitor.azure.com`).
    - Restrict ASE network access using Virtual Network integration or private endpoints if needed.

 3. **Handle Failures**:
-   - The TCP function includes error handling for TCP connections and log ingestion.
+   - The TCP function includes error handling for TCP connections, JSON parsing, and log ingestion.
 Add retry logic for failed connections if needed.
    - Monitor Application Insights for failures or timeouts.

 ## Notes
 - **Managed Identity**: Both functions use the same **user-assigned managed identity** (`ProxyMonitorIdentity`) for authentication with the Logs Ingestion API, leveraging `IDENTITY_ENDPOINT` and `IDENTITY_HEADER`.
 - **RBAC Permissions**: The `ProxyMonitorIdentity` must have the **Monitoring Metrics Publisher** role on both `ProxyMonitorDCR` (HTTP) and `TcpProxyMonitorDCR` (TCP).
 - **Proxy Configuration**:
-  - **HTTP Function**: Uses `System.Net.Http.HttpClient` to test HTTP connectivity through the proxy, validating the server certificate with CA and root CA certificates from the **LocalMachine** store.
+  - **HTTP Function**: Uses `System.Net.Http.HttpClient` to test HTTP connectivity through the proxy specified in `ProxyUrl`, validating the server certificate with CA and root CA certificates from the **LocalMachine** store.
-  - **TCP Function**: Uses `System.Net.Sockets.TcpClient` to test TCP connectivity to the proxy’s host and port without certificate validation.
+  - **TCP Function**: Uses `System.Net.Sockets.TcpClient` to test TCP connectivity to multiple proxy hosts/ports specified in `ProxyHostsPorts`, without certificate validation.
 - **Proxy Status**:
   - HTTP: `ProxyStatus` is `Up` for HTTP 200 responses, `Down` otherwise.
   - TCP: `TcpStatus` is `Up` for successful connections, `Down` otherwise.
 - **ExecutedAt**: Captures the start time of each request for both functions.
 - **Latency**: Log data may take 5–10 minutes to appear in Log Analytics.
-- **Costs**: Monitor ingestion costs for both tables in the Azure portal.
+- **Costs**: Monitor ingestion costs for both tables, especially with multiple proxy hosts, in the Azure portal.
-- **ASE Considerations**: Ensure the ASE allows outbound traffic to the proxy’s host/port, public URLs (for HTTP), and DCE endpoint.
+- **ASE Considerations**: Ensure the ASE allows outbound traffic to all proxy hosts/ports, public URLs (for HTTP), and the DCE endpoint.
 Check network security groups (NSGs) or firewall settings.
 - **Certificates**: The TCP function does not use certificates.
 The HTTP function uses CA and root CA certificates in the **LocalMachine** store for server certificate validation.
 - **References**: Based on Microsoft Learn documentation for Azure Functions, Azure Monitor, managed identities, and TCP connectivity.

 ## Troubleshooting
 - **TCP Logs Not Appearing**:
   - Verify the DCE, DCR (`TcpProxyMonitorDCR`), and table (`TcpProxyMonitorLogs_CL`) configuration in the Azure portal’s **JSON View**.
-  - Ensure `TcpDcrImmutableId` and `TcpTableName` are correctly set in the Function App’s application settings.
+  - Ensure `TcpDcrImmutableId`, `TcpTableName`, and `ProxyHostsPorts` are correctly set in the Function App’s application settings.
   - Check that `ProxyMonitorIdentity` has the **Monitoring Metrics Publisher** role on `TcpProxyMonitorDCR`.
+  - Validate the `ProxyHostsPorts` JSON format (e.g., `[{"host":"proxy1.example.com","port":443},{"host":"proxy2.example.com","port":8080}]`).
 - **HTTP Logs Not Appearing** (to ensure existing function is unaffected):
-  - Verify `DcrImmutableId` and `TableName` settings.
+  - Verify `DcrImmutableId`, `TableName`, and `ProxyUrl` settings.
   - Check `ProxyMonitorIdentity` permissions on `ProxyMonitorDCR`.
 - **Token Acquisition Errors**:
   - Check Application Insights logs for errors in the `Invoke-RestMethod` call to `$identityEndpoint`.